Diabetes Complications and Risks

 Alzheimer’s disease and dementia

 Poor blood sugar control appears to have some effect on the risk of developing Alzheimer’s disease and dementia later in life.
 The reasons why are still being investigated, but we know brain cells are fueled by glucose.
-When the cells can’t access the fuel supply they need, the brain cells may become damaged.
+When the cells can’t access the fuel they need, the brain cells may become damaged.

 The good news is that diabetes can be managed and is often preventable.
 By adopting a healthy lifestyle and treating all related conditions, most people with diabetes can postpone these problems or avoid them all together.